scmmmh/experiment-support-system/docs/user/edit_page.rst

 .. |surveyButton| image:: ../_static/user/surveyButton.png
 .. |preview| image:: ../_static/user/previewButton.png
 .. |testValidation| image:: ../_static/user/testValidation.png
+.. |plusButton| image:: ../_static/user/plusButton.png
+.. |minusButton| image:: ../_static/user/minusButton.png
+.. |previewButton| image:: ../_static/user/previewButton.png
+.. |testValidationButton| image:: ../_static/user/testValidationButton.png

-.. _topSection:
+.. _topSurveyPageSection:

 Editing an existing survey page
 -------------------------------

 This sub-section explains how to edit an existing survey.
 This can be done in two ways:

 1. Edit the survey graphically - go to relevant sub-subsection by clicking :ref:`here <graphicEditSub-subsection>`.

+   You could also navigate to the specific paragraphs of this sub-subsection: scroll down to check the instructions and relevant information on how to edit a page's layout or :ref:`here <settingsParagraph>` to learn what is included in the option *"Settings"* and how to change these.

 2. Edit the source of the survey - go to relevant sub-subsection by clicking :ref:`here <sourceEditSub-subsection>`.